Good governance practices are essential for any organisation to be able to function effectively.

 To minimise and manage issues when they arise sport and recreation organisations are advised to have policies and procedures in place.

 Every organisation that provides a service for children is required to have a child safe policy.
 This may be incorporated in a member protection policy.
-For further information about creating a child safe environment.
+This link will take you to further information about creating a child safe environment.

 An Association, State Sporting Organisation (SSO) or National body may require their affiliated clubs to adopt their Member Protection Policy or provide clubs with one that can be adapted to meet the clubs requirements.